Minhounet/nuxlper/README.md

 # or
 tools/install_nuxeo_items.sh -so
 ```
-If you used the _init_structure.sh_ you can launch _05_install_studio_only.sh_.
+If you used the _init_structure.sh_ you can launch _install_studio_only.sh_.

 ## About this project

 This came to life for many reasons:
-- I was fed up with Nuxeo chrome plugin with the hot reload
+- I was fed up 😡 with Nuxeo chrome plugin with the hot reload
 - I wanted to be able to install from scratch all Nuxeo with my customisations

 This may look like a Docker compose and in a way you are right because it acts as an orchestrator.
 But first I like